BROWARD CONNECTIONS GUIDEBOOK - A Guide to Behavioral Health Services

 MENTAL HEALTH COUNSELOR (MH)

 Mental Health Counselors have a Master’s Degree (M.A. or M.S. of M.Ed.) from an accredited graduate school with specialty coursework in mental health counseling.
-They treat individuals, families or groups including children, adolescents and adults with a wide range of emotional and behavioral problems.
+They treat individuals, families or groups including children, adolescents, and adults with a wide range of emotional and behavioral problems.
 Mental Health Counselors often work in hospitals, schools, businesses, agencies or private practice.

 SCHOOL PSYCHOLOGIST (SS)

-School Psychologists have either a Doctoral Degree (Ph.D. or Psy.D. or Ed.D.) or a Master’s Degree (M.A. or M.S. of M.Ed.) from an accredited graduate school with specialization in child development, learning and behavior disorders.
+School Psychologists have either a Doctoral Degree (Ph.D. or Psy.D. or Ed.D.) or a Master’s Degree (M.A. or M.S. of M.Ed.) from an accredited graduate school with the specialization in child development, learning and behavior disorders.
 They test, diagnose and assess cognitive abilities that relate to learning or behavioral problems and treat these problems in children and adolescents.
 School Psychologists often work in government agencies, public or private schools or private practice.

 REGISTERED NURSE (RN or ARNP)

 Certain classifications of nurses receive specialized training and are qualified to provide mental health care.

 All licensed mental health professionals have completed a supervised internship prior to sitting for the State of Florida Licensure Exam to determine competency in their particular field.
 In addition, all must maintain active participation in ongoing Continuing Education to renew their license status.
 Effective mental health treatment is based on the unique relationship between client and therapist.
 Although certain license classifications traditionally provide service to certain narrow populations, many services overlap license titles.
 An exception is the prescription of medication, which is restricted to the Psychiatrist (ME).